 History of abuse

 During your childbirth experience you will come into contact with several health professionals who are trained to help you seek the right medical attention.
 This may be by your GP, Midwife, Health Visitor, Practise Nurse or mental health advisor.

-This special time in your life does not need to be isolating & sad, it is a time for growing together & forming that special connection.
+This special time in your life does not need to be isolating and sad, it is a time for growing together and forming that special connection.